citp/privacy-policy-historical/m/mc/mcf/mcfc.com.md

-> *The following text is extracted and transformed from the mcfc.com privacy policy that was archived on 2016-09-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160902231338id_/http%3A//www.mancity.com/en/Common/Privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mcfc.com privacy policy that was archived on 2017-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170624110259id_/http%3A//www.mancity.com/Common/Privacy) for the most accurate reproduction.*

 # - Manchester City FC

 ## Privacy Policy

+**PRIVACY POLICY**

-This privacy policy forms part of our [terms of use](http://www.mancity.com/Common/Terms) ** ** and sets out the way in which your personal information is handled by Manchester City Football Club (“ **Man City** ”) and other members of the City Football Group (referred to as “ **we** ”, “ **us** ” and “ **our** ”), whether collected through one of the websites operated and managed by us, at the stadium or other collection points from time to time.
+This privacy policy forms part of our terms of use [http://www.mancity.com/en/common/terms](http://www.mancity.com/en/common/terms) ** ** and sets out the way in which your personal information is handled by Manchester City Football Club (“ **Man City** ”) and other members of the City Football Group (referred to as “ **we** ”, “ **us** ” and “ **our** ”), whether collected through one of the websites operated and managed by us, at the stadium or other collection points from time to time.

-For the purpose of the Data Protection Act 1998, the data controller is City Football Group Limited (company number: 08355862) whose registered office is at Regent’s Place, 14th Floor, 10 Brock Street, London, NW1 3FG
+For the purpose of the Data Protection Act 1998, the data controller is City Football Group Limited (company number: 08355862) whose registered office is at Regent’s Place, 14th Floor, 10 Brock Street, London, NW1 3FG.

 **_Marketing preferences and preference centre_**

 There are many exciting promotions, news, features and activities we and our commercial partners want to keep in touch with you about.
-When you register with us, or provide us with your personal information, there will be two consent boxes that allow you to indicate your preferences in this respect.
+When you register with us, or provide us with your personal information, there will be a consent box that allows you to indicate your preference in this respect.

-If you don't want to hear from Man City and the City Football Group, or our commercial partners, you need to tick these opt-out boxes:

-□ Manchester City Football Club and the City Football Group

-□ Manchester City Football Club and the City Football Group Commercial Partners

-If you tick these boxes it means that Man City, the City Football Group and/or our commercial partners will not let you know about exciting promotions, news features and activities.
+If you opt-in it means that we will let you know about exciting promotions, news, features and activities of Man City, the City Football Group and/or our commercial partners.

-Leaving these boxes unticked means you get the following fantastic promotions, news features and more:
+Providing this consent means you get the following fantastic promotions, news, features and more:

-  * From: Blue Print Newsletter, Matchday, Post Match Videos, Ticket Alert, Hospitality & Events and Retail, as well as exclusive offers, products and services on behalf of our commercial partners.
+  * Blue Print Newsletter, Matchday, Post Match Videos, Ticket Alert, Hospitality & Events and Retail, as well as exclusive offers, products and services on behalf of our commercial partners.
-  * From our commercial partners: occasional communications and messages on their exclusive offers, products and services.

-We will usually send updates from our commercial partners to you on their behalf.
-But, if you didn't tick the commercial partners opt-out box when you submitted your personal information we have assumed you are happy for us to share your personal information with our commercial partners for the purposes listed above.

 Just to make sure you are happy with your preferences we will get in touch once a year by email to check you are happy with what you are (or are not) receiving from us and that the information we hold about you is up to date.
-If you do not want us to get in contact once a year please let us know by emailing [fanengagement@mancity.co.uk](mailto:fanengagement@mancity.co.uk)
+If you do not want us to get in contact once a year please let us know by emailing [fanengagement@mancity.com](mailto:fanengagement@mancity.com).

-You can also change your mind at any time via your [preference centre](https://supporters.mancity.co.uk/signin).
-You can update your personal information if it changes by logging into your account or messaging us via [help](http://mcfc.force.com/help) .
+You can also change your mind at any time via your preference centre ** ** http://identity.mancity.com/SignIn.
+You can update your personal information if it changes by logging into your account or messaging us via [http://mcfc.force.com/help](http://mcfc.force.com/help).

 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 **_Our commercial partners and the City Football Group_**

-For a current list of our sponsors, licensees and partners please [click](https://www.mancity.com/The-Club/Club-Partners) .
+For a current list of our sponsors, licensees and partners please visit http://www.mancity.com/en/club-and-community/club/partners.
 These may change from time to time, so please come and check the list regularly.

 When we refer to the City Football Group, we are referring to the other companies that form part of our corporate group.
 Some of these companies may be involved in helping to provide the services and communications referred to in this privacy policy, or as requested by you from time to time.